 - Cool and remove from pans.

-- For the frosting: In a kitchen aid beat together everything except the chocolate.
+- In a stand mixer beat together everything except the chocolate.

 - Melt the chocolate in a microwave 15-20 seconds at a time, stirring in-between.
 When the chocolate is melted with no lumps remaining, add to the frosting and beat until fluffy and light.

 - Frost the first layer of cake, then stack the second layer on top and cover with frosting.